dennisdevio/milestone-project-2/README.md

 ### Hosting Platform
 This website is hosted using [GitHub Pages](https://pages.github.com/) and is deployed directly from the 'master' branch.
 The deployed website will update automatically when new changes are committed to the master branch.

+To host this website:
+- I clicked on this repository.
+- Went into 'settings' at the top-right corner.
-To host it I clicked on this repository, then went into setting at the top write corner and from there chose the 'Pages' tab on the left-hand side menu.
-From there I chose the 'master' branch and the 'root' folder and clicked save.
-After about 30 minutes or so, the site was live at Github Pages.
+- Then I chose the 'Pages' tab on the left-hand side menu.
+- From there I chose the 'master' branch and the 'root' folder and clicked save.
+- After about 30 minutes or so, the site was live at Github Pages.

 The website can be viewed [here](https://tetrapak-dev.github.io/milestone-project-2/)